Rockandy/PokemonBattle/README.md

 # PokemonBattle
-This is a Pokemon battle.
+This is a Pokemon battle simulation where you pick one Pokemon to face off against your opponent's random Pokemon.